Härjapea

 Overview

-Did you know that a mysterious river flows right beneath the heart of Tallinn?
-The Härjapea River, which once laid the foundation for the city’s industry and supplied its people with water, has now been channeled into underground pipes.
-This fascinating tour takes you on a journey through history, retracing the river’s former course.
+Did you know that a mysterious river flows beneath Tallinn’s city centre?
+The Härjapea river, which once laid the foundation for the city’s industry and supplied its people with water, has today been channelled into underground pipes.
+This exciting tour takes you on a journey through history, following the river’s former bed.

-The story of the Härjapea is filled with watermills, industrial development, and the twists and turns of urban planning.
-We begin our tour where one of the river’s many watermills once stood.
-The shimmering pond near the gates of the Headquarters of the Estonian Defence Forces is the last visible memory of this water-rich era.
-From there, we move along the edge of the Inner City Cemetery (Siselinna kalmistu) and through Kalev Stadium.
-Looking at the landscape here, you can clearly trace where the river once carved its path.
-We then reach Juhkentali Street, where you can see the surviving fragments of an old watermill with your own eyes.
-This area also hides a pond known in local folklore as the “pasatski tiik” (scoundrels’ pond), reminding us of a more colourful and less polished chapter of the city’s past.
+The story of the Härjapea is full of watermills, industrial development and the twists and turns of city planning.
+We begin the tour where one of the many riverside watermills once stood.
+The pond shimmering by the gate of the Defence Forces Headquarters is the last visible reminder of that water-rich era.
+We move on along the edge of the Siselinna cemetery and through the Kalev stadium.
+Here, looking at the landforms, you can clearly sense where the river flowed.
+We reach Juhkentali street, where you can see with your own eyes the surviving fragments of an old watermill.
+This area also hides the pond known in folk speech as the “pasatskite tiik”.
+From there the river leads us to the former red-light street, mentioned in the VLÜ song “Terve ilm on imelik”.
+The Härjapea river was the heart of Tallinn’s industry.
+Leather and paper factories operated in the Maakri district precisely thanks to the Härjapea river.
+Of both the Kuremäe convent branch and the Kompasna slum quarter only memories remain today, but it was right past them that the Härjapea flowed.
+The tour ends symbolically on Reidi road.

 Itinerary